Benson Apah, fine art and editorial photographer based in Warri, Nigeria

 What are your thoughts on the 54Ruum platform?

-My initial thoughts was that it is a platform that is quickly positioning itself as an archive for African Photographers.
-What they are doing is something that I've and will always love to see and support.
+My initial thoughts were that it is a platform quickly positioning itself as an archive for African photographers.
+What they are doing is something that I have always loved, and will always love, to see and support.

 How's the photography and art space in your country: how has it evolved in recent years?

-In Nigeria, the photography and art space has grown tremendously over the past decade.
-From small festivals, and collectives to international representation at major fairs.
-There's a new energy and global recognition of Nigerian artists.
-There are digital platforms and art institutions giving artists opportunities from exhibition spaces, grants and residencies.
+In Nigeria, the photography and art space has grown tremendously over the past decade, from small festivals and collectives to international representation at major fairs.
+There is a new energy and global recognition of Nigerian artists, with digital platforms and art institutions giving artists opportunities ranging from exhibition spaces to grants and residencies.

-Though Photography suffers from the global issue of appreciation here as it does in the rest of the world compared to other art forms like painting, sculpture and installation.
-There's also the poignant lack of appreciation for it here fully compared to some other countries.
+Though photography suffers from the global issue of appreciation here—as it does in the rest of the world compared to other art forms like painting, sculpture, and installation — there is also a poignant lack of appreciation for it here fully compared to some other countries.

 If you could give one piece of advice to someone just starting their photography journey, what would it be?